fdschmidt93/trident/docs/source/readme.rst

 Paradigms
 ---------

-* **Simplicity:** follow existing patterns of our stack for easy understanding and extending
+* **Simplicity:** follow existing patterns (e.g. naming conventions) of our stack as much as possible for easy understanding and extending
 * **Low code:** trident is a wrapper first -- prefer implementations from well-maintained frameworks
 * **Out-of-the-box:** provide readily available pipelines for popular benchmark datasets